 Lt.
 Gen. Larry D. James USAF (Ret.), Deputy Director of NASA JPL

 Larry D. James has served as Deputy Director and Chief Operating Officer since 2013.
-As the Laboratory's Chief Executive Officer, he is responsible for the day-to-day management of JPL's resources and activities.
+As the Laboratory's Chief Operating Officer, he is responsible for the day-to-day management of JPL's resources and activities.
 This includes managing the Laboratory's solar system exploration, Mars, astronomy, physics, Earth science, interplanetary network programs, and all business operations.
 These activities employ 6,000 scientists, engineers, technicians, and business support personnel, generating $2.6 billion in annual revenues.

 Prior to his retirement from active duty in 2013, Lt.
 Gen. James was the Air Force Deputy Chief of Staff for Intelligence, Surveillance and Reconnaissance at the Pentagon.
 He was responsible to the Secretary and Chief of Staff of the Air Force for policy formulation, planning, evaluation, oversight, and leadership of Air Force intelligence, surveillance and reconnaissance capabilities and led more than 20,000 Intelligence, Surveillance and Reconnaissance officers, enlisted and civilians across the Air Force ISR Enterprise.